 On December 22, 2017, the Tax Act was enacted into law, which, among other provisions, reduced the federal corporate income tax rate from 35% to 21% and required companies to pay a one-time transition tax on the deemed repatriation of indefinitely reinvested earnings of international subsidiaries.
-Since we have an October 31 fiscal year-end, the lower corporate income tax rate was phased in, resulting in a U.S. statutory federal rate of 23.3% for fiscal 2018 and 21% for subsequent fiscal years.
+Our U.S. statutory federal tax rate for fiscal 2019 and future years was reduced to 21% from our blended rate of 23.3% in fiscal 2018.
 Other provisions under the Tax Act became effective for us in fiscal 2019, including limitations on deductibility of interest and executive compensation as well as a new minimum tax on Global Intangible Low-Taxed Income ("GILTI"), which we have elected to account for as a period cost.

-Due to the complexities of implementing the provisions of the Tax Act, the staff of the SEC issued Staff Accounting Bulletin 118 to provide guidance on accounting for the tax effects of the Tax Act and permitted companies to record provisional amounts during a measurement period not to exceed one year from the enactment date.
-During the first quarter of 2018, we remeasured certain deferred tax assets and liabilities based on the new tax rates at which they were expected to reverse in the future and recorded a provisional one-time transition tax on the deemed repatriation of indefinitely reinvested earnings of our international subsidiaries.
+Following the enactment of the Tax Act, the SEC issued guidance that allowed us to record provisional amounts during a measurement period not to exceed one year from the enactment date.
+During the first quarter of 2018, we remeasured certain deferred tax assets and liabilities based on the new tax rates at which they were expected to reverse in the future and recorded a provisional one-time tax benefit of \$28.7 million related to this remeasurement.
+In addition, we recorded a provisional expense of \$7.0 million for the one-time transition tax on the deemed repatriation of indefinitely reinvested earnings of our international subsidiaries.
 We completed our analysis of the impacts of these provisions under the Tax Act as of October 31, 2018, and recorded adjustments during the fourth quarter of 2018 that (i) increased the benefit to \$29.6 million for the remeasurement of certain deferred tax assets and liabilities and (ii) decreased the expense to \$4.5 million for the one-time transition tax on the deemed repatriation of indefinitely reinvested earnings of our international subsidiaries.
 We plan to reinvest our foreign earnings to fund future non-U.S. growth and expansion, and we do not anticipate remitting such earnings to the United States.
 While U.S. federal tax expense has been recognized as a result of the Tax Act, no deferred tax liabilities with respect to federal and state income taxes or foreign withholding taxes have been recognized.